-Based on the evidence submitted by the applicant, together with the lack of contradictory evidence from other sources, the Planning Board concludes that the subject property, CNC Concrete, is currently used and is permitted for a concrete batching plant use in accordance with the requirements of the Zoning Ordinance in effect prior to 1984.
+Based on the evidence submitted by the applicant, together with the lack of contradictory evidence from other sources, staff concludes that the subject property, CNC Concrete, is currently used and is permitted for a concrete batching plant use in accordance with the requirements of the Zoning Ordinance in effect prior to 1984.
 There is also no evidence to suggest a lapse of continuous use since that time.
+Therefore, it is recommended that Certification of Nonconforming Use Application No. CNU-33471-11 be APPROVED as a certified nonconforming use.